SAP/openui5-docs/docs/Testing_7bd4e6e.md

 ### Integration Tests

-The integration tests shipped with the template cover all basic functionality and provide several "journeys".
-Journeys include a series of OPA tests that belong to the same functionality and should be executed together:

 -   `NavigationJourney`: This journey will trigger user interactions and navigate through the application.
 The routing configuration, basic navigation events, and error handling are tested here.

 -   `NotFoundJourney`: Several "not found" cases of the application are tested here.
 Faulty navigation scenarios are introduced intentionally to simulate errors.